 Vazquez, now 27, is finishing up her last semester at Swarthmore College and hoping to help make sure immigrant students arriving in Philadelphia have a more supportive experience in school.
 She student-teaches in South Philadelphia in a fourth grade classroom — about the same age she was when she came to the U.S. from Mexico.

 “(Education is) something that I want to do because of my experience and because I needed someone who looked like me and somebody who would tell me that it was OK and make me feel proud of my roots,” Vazquez said.

-Experts said that many districts, not just in urban areas, have seen increases in students and parents who speak languages other than English, and that many are not doing a great job of increasing needed resources for those parents.
+Experts said many districts, not just in urban areas, have seen increases in students and parents who speak languages other than English.
 Dominic J. Ledesma, an educational justice researcher, said many districts try to provide what’s necessary under the law without thinking about making schools an inclusive place for immigrant families.

 Lucia Altamirano remembered having to find someone who spoke English to come to school with her when her oldest son was being bullied.

 “They called me from the school, but they asked for someone who spoke English because they needed to tell me something.
 And so, I found someone, and we went, and she told me that Alexis had fallen down the stairs,” Altamirano said in Spanish.
 “They didn’t tell me he had been thrown down the stairs, but that he had fallen down the stairs.”